skeeto/skeeto.github.com/_posts/2022-05-22-My-take-on-where-s-all-the-code-.markdown

 now propagated up the tree using the `link` field, pointing from leaves to root.
 In this direction it's just a linked list.
-Propagation starts at the root and works towards leaves to avoid multiple-counting, and the breadth-first `dirs` is already ordered for it.
+Propagation starts at the root and works towards leaves to avoid multiple-counting, and the breadth-first `dirs` is already ordered for this.

 ```c
 for (int32_t i = 1; i < ndirs; i++) {